 Welcome to the latest update of VJM's website!
 Trevor Benwell started Vintage Jazz Mart in 1953, which makes us the oldest continually-published jazz and blues magazine in the world!

 Thanks to legendary cartoonist and VJM subscriber Robert Crumb, we have a new cover design!
 The latest issue is packed with articles, including the conclusion of our Choo Choo Jazzers serialisation, a great piece on Lee Wiley and her groundbreaking ‘themed’ recordings of The Great American Songbook, and a mystery concerning a photograph of Mamie Smith in the OKeh studio in 1931, but you’ll need to subscribe to the magazine to read all of them!

-Welcome to a bumper update of VJM!
-We've great articles and a fantastic selection of Jazz and Blues 78s and vinyl on offer from some of the best-known dealers and collectors around!
-Our proven track record of problem-free transactions forged over over 60 years, together with ultra-competitive advertising rates means we regularly offer the finest selection of records to be found anywhere!
+In the 'hard copy' we've a truly fantastic selection of Jazz and Blues 78s on offer from some of the best-known and well-respected dealers and collectors around!
+Our proven track record of problem-free transactions forged over 60 years, together with unbeatable value advertising rates (that’s a fact - no fat cat shareholders or dotcom billionaires to pay dividends to here!) means we regularly offer the finest selection of records to be found anywhere.

-We've all the usual features, including our now-legendary CD and Book reviews, our 'Discographical Ramblings' page and other articles not available on the website - you really don't know what you're missing if you don't subscribe to the magazine!
-Meanwhile enjoy the articles and the hundreds of fine records on offer - again, this is only a fraction of what the paper edition of the magazine actually contains!
+We've all the regular features, including our now-legendary CD and Book reviews, Ate van Delden's 'Discographical Ramblings' page and other articles not available here - you really don't know what you're missing if you don't subscribe.
+The world’s leading Jazz and Blues 78 and LP collectors subscribe to VJM - ask them why!